featheredtoast/satisfactory-monitoring/README.md

 Install the [ficsit remote monitoring](https://ficsit.app/mod/FicsitRemoteMonitoring) mod with the [Satisfactory Mod Manager](https://smm.ficsit.app/).

-Edit the web server config -- on steam this is something like `C:\\Program Files (x86)\Steam\steamapps\common\Satisfactory\FactoryGame\Configs\FicsitRemoteMonitoring\WebServer.cfg`
+Edit the web server config -- on steam this is something like `C:\\Program Files (x86)\Steam\steamapps\common\Satisfactory\FactoryGame\Configs\FicsitRemoteMonitoring\WebServer.cfg` You may need to enter the game once with the mod installed for the config file to be generated.

-We are interested in two settings:
-`Listen_IP`: the address to listen for requests.
-This is by default localhost which will not allow external IPs.
-If you're running the monitoring stack on a different computer, you may need to set this to `0.0.0.0` to allow the monitoring computer access to the factory data.
-`Web_Autostart`: set to true to autostart the webserver when we load the game.
+We are interested in `Web_Autostart`: we want to set this to true to autostart the webserver when we load the game.
+While this is optional, otherwise you will have to run `/frm http start` every time you launch the game.

 An example configuration can look like the following:
 ```
 {
-  "Listen_IP": "127.0.0.1",
   "HTTP_Port": 8080,
   "Web_Autostart": true,
   "Web_Root": "",
-  "SML_ModVersion_DoNotChange": "0.8.30"
+  "SML_ModVersion_DoNotChange": "1.3.0"
 }
 ```